DAY CARE AND PRESCHOOL: WHAT’S THE DIFFERENCE?

-One of the main differences between daycare and preschool is their basic function.
+One of the main differences between day care and preschool is their basic function.
 Preschool is a learning facility that helps children prepare for kindergarten.
-On the other hand, a daycare is a center that provides working parents with full-time care through the work week–even weekends depending on the center you choose.
+On the other hand, a day care is a center that provides working parents with full-time care through the workweek–even weekends depending on the center you choose.
 Since preschool lays the ground for kindergarten, it’s recommended that children between the ages of 3-5 be enrolled.
 However, be advised that almost all preschool centers require children to be fully potty trained.
 In preschool, teachers are trained to use specific learning techniques that will further promote your child’s social and cognitive development.
-The hours of operation of preschool differ from daycare since they act as an educational facility.
-Like standard school systems, preschool closes for holidays, summer breaks, through inclement weather, etc.
+The hours of operation of preschool differ from day care since they act as an educational facility.
+Like standard school systems, preschools close for holidays, summer breaks, through inclement weather, etc.

-On the other hand, daycare centers usually have longer hours of operation in order to accommodate the busy schedules of parents.
-Depending on your schedule, daycare centers allow you drop off your child from the time they open and stay there for as long as you need–of course, not past closing time.
+On the other hand, day care centers usually have longer hours of operation in order to accommodate the busy schedules of parents.
+Depending on your schedule, day care centers allow you to drop off your child when they open and stay there for as long as you need–of course, not past closing time.
 Your child isn’t required to stay there all day either.
-Your child’s daycare schedule can be whatever you need it to be, whether it’s an hour one day and 5 hours the next day, flexibility is the key.
-Additionally, daycare does not have an age limit on children that can be signed up for their care facilities.
-Whether they are infants or grade-schoolers, daycare welcomes children of all ages.
-The main function of daycare is to provide an area for children to interact with other children, play with age-appropriate toys, color, do puzzles, watch TV, etc. In very loose terms, daycare is an amplified version of babysitting.
+Your child’s day care schedule can be whatever you need it to be, whether it’s an hour one day and five hours the next day; flexibility is the key.
+Additionally, day cares don’t have an age limit on children that can be signed up for their care facilities.
+Whether they are infants or grade-schoolers, day cares welcome children of all ages.
+The main function of day care is to provide an area for children to interact with other children, play with age-appropriate toys, color, do puzzles, watch TV, etc. In very loose terms, day care is an amplified version of babysitting.

-The choice of what child care facility best fits your child’s needs is entirely up to you.
+The choice of what childcare facility in Franklin, TN, best fits your child’s needs is entirely up to you.
 Before making a decision, take the time to ask yourself the following questions: